Mississippi shooting: 8 dead, including deputy sheriff; suspect in custody

 None of the victims were identified.

-The suspect, Willie Cory Godbolt, was taken into custody following the shootings and reportedly was holding a 16-year-old hostage at the time.
-The teen was unharmed.
+The suspect, Willie Cory Godbolt, was taken into custody Sunday morning following the shootings.
+Authorities say he held a 16-year-old boy hostage.
+The teen was freed was unharmed.

 Godbolt, 35, has a long criminal record, including: